MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/what’s-new-application-changes-for-microsoft-dynamics-nav.md

      The **Navigate** window is preset with search filters based on the trace result for LOT1.
 The quality controller recognizes most of the records as pertaining to documents already identified in the **Item Tracing** window.
 For example, the last Navigate line of type Production Order refers to the two released production orders that consumed racing frames from LOT1.

-     However, the second Navigate line of type **Sales Line** is a non\-posted document line, so the quality controller proceeds to investigate.
+     However, the second Navigate line of type **Sales Line** is a non-posted document line, so the quality controller proceeds to investigate.

 3. To open the sales line record, select the second Navigate line, and then, on the **Home** tab, in the **Process** group, choose **Show**.
 Alternatively, choose the value in the **No. of Records** field.